Wayne Sleep OBE

 His West End theatre performances have included: Uncle Willie in Cole Porter’s HIGH SOCIETY, Einstein in ARSENIC & OLD LACE, Puck, Aerial, Feste, Tony Lumpkin, Truffaldino and Soldier in A SOLDIER’S TALE, Mr Mistofeles in CATS, Child Catcher in CHITTY CHITTY BANG BANG, Emcee in CABARET, Oblio in THE POINT, Adjutant in INTO THIN AIR and SONG AND DANCE.
 He has topped the bill in 20 Pantomimes.

-Films include: ELIZABETH I, THE FIRST GREAT TRAIN ROBBERY and THE TALES OF BEATRIX POTTER.
+Films include: HOUND, ELIZABETH I, THE FIRST GREAT TRAIN ROBBERY and THE TALES OF BEATRIX POTTER.

 Choreography includes: HOT SHOE SHOW (BBC TV), CAROUSEL, SALAD DAYS, SAVOY SUITE (English National Ballet), ROLL OVER JEHOVAH, ASPECTS OF DANCE, WORLD OF CLASSICAL BALLET, HISTORY OF DANCE, DAVID & GOLIATH (London Contemporary Dance Theatre), WINDING ROAD (London City Ballet), SONG & DANCE (Toronto), HOLLYWOOD & BROADWAY, and for the National Youth Ballet Wonderland - scenes from ALICE, CINDERELLA and TOAD.

 He directed, choreographed and appeared in his own review of DASH, culminating in a world tour.